icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [Functional Geekery](https://www.functionalgeekery.com/) - Functional Geeks, Geeking Functionally.
 * [Future of Coding](https://futureofcoding.org/) - Monthly interviews.
 * [Fw:Thinking](https://www.fwthinking.com/podcasts) - It's about technology.
 It's about humanity.
 It's about our future.
 It's Fw:Thinking.
-* [Garbage](https://garbage.fm/) - A podcast about technology by two OpenBSD developers.
 * [Get Up and Code](https://simpleprogrammer.com/) - Get Up and Code is a podcast about fitness for programmers and software developers.
 Every week, John Sonmez, helps you lose weight, refactor your diet and get in shape.
 * [GitMinutes](http://www.gitminutes.com/) - The show for proficient Git users.
 * [Google Cloud Platform Podcast](https://www.gcppodcast.com/) - The Google Cloud Platform Podcast, coming to you every week.
 Discussing everything from on Google Cloud Platform from App Engine to Big Query.